JDLT-Ltd/react-form-validator-component/README.md

  **You need to provide at least one of `parent` or `onValidate`**

   * `validateOnLoad` - a boolean
-  If `validateOnLoad` is true, `Validator` will attempt to validate every field that is prepopulated on `componentDidMount`. (empty fields will not dsiplay errors - however they will prevent set isFormValid to false)
+  By defautl `Validator` will attempt to validate every field that is prepopulated on `componentDidMount`. (empty fields will not dsiplay errors - however they will prevent set isFormValid to false).
+  If you want to avoid validation running on load, simply set the value to false.

 ### Rules in RFVC